barakbarlevi/RT-Ballistic-Analyzer/README.md

 `rt_priority = 80`\
 Setting real-time attributes is commented out in `rt_sendDetection/rt_sendDetection.c`, and can be uncommented when needed.

+> **🔔 Attention**
+> If no trajectories are visualized in Earth on the first try, please remove Primary_Controll.kml and reinsert it and run the commands from steps 3,4 again.\
+> **🔔 Attention**
+> On some machines an error message: "error writing on stream socket: Connection reset by peer" will prompt on the client terminal.
+Connection is soon reestablished and this doesn't effect the outcomes.

 #### Examples
 The default path without specifing the -f option is `/home/user/RT-Ballistic-Analyzer`.